Everything You’ve Ever Wondered About Farm to Table Restaurants

 so, is eating at farm to table restaurants worth the cost?

-Perhaps we ought to ask, is eating at conventional, industrial agriculture supplied restaurants worth the high environmental price we’re all paying?
-When you consider what’s at stake for people and the planet, I’d say it’s worth making a determined effort to support more earth-conscious eating establishments as often as your budget will allow.
+Perhaps we ought to ask, is eating at industrial agriculture supplied restaurants worth the high environmental price we’re all paying?
+When you consider what’s at stake for people and the planet, I’d say it’s worth it.
+A determined effort to support earth-conscious eating as often as your budget allows will make a difference.

 If you’re interested in more information about sustainable food practices, check out: